Intermittent Fasting (IF) & Blood Pressure

 Eat healthier foods

-Eating healthier foods is a key part of intermittent fasting.
-Intermittent fasting requires that you eat quality, nutrient-rich food for optimal health, and it helps to avoid processed, sugary, and unhealthy foods.
+Eating healthier foods is a key part of IF because it requires consumption of quality, nutrient-rich food for optimal health.
+In addition, planning ahead means that processed, sugary, and unhealthy foods can be avoided.

 Eat more minerals

-Eating more minerals while fasting is a great way to ensure that you are getting the most out of your fasting period.
+While following an IF diet, eating more minerals is a great way to ensure that you are getting the most out of your fasting period.
 Minerals are essential for a healthy body and can help to boost your energy levels, regulate your body temperature and keep your bones, teeth and muscles strong.
+They can also provide essential micronutrients while also helping to reduce inflammation, improve digestion and boost the immune system.

 Reducing salt intake may help regulate the body’s water balance more efficiently and reduce the risk of dehydration, which can be especially important for those who are fasting for an extended period of time.
-Furthermore, reducing salt intake can help reduce high blood pressure, which can be beneficial for those who are fasting for health reasons.
-By lowering salt intake, intermittent fasters can experience greater success and comfort during their fasting periods.
+Furthermore, reducing salt intake has the potential to help reduce high blood pressure, which can be beneficial for those who are fasting for health reasons.
+By lowering salt intake, intermittent-fasters can experience greater success and comfort during their fasting periods.

 What’s next?

-Monitoring your blood pressure daily while intermittent fasting is important to identify any trends and concerns as even though intermittent fasting may lower your blood pressure it should not be used in place of medical recommendations.
-At Aktiia we have developed a wearable blood pressure monitor that takes a number of readings of your blood pressure during the course of the day.
+Monitoring blood pressure daily while undertaking intermittent fasting is important to identify any trends and concerns as, even though intermittent fasting may lower your blood pressure, it should not be used in place of medical recommendations.
+At Aktiia, we have developed a wearable blood pressure monitor that takes a number of readings during the course of the day.
 If you want to learn more, look into our 24/7 blood pressure monitor or contact us today.

 Sources: